deven-org/boiler/doc/CONTRIBUTE.md

 ```

 ## Pull Request
 Once your contribution is ready, it is time to create a pull request.
+Once your contribution is ready, it is time to create a pull request.
-Please create pull requests for the develop branch and not for main and also make sure that pull requests are linked to the related issue using the “Development” field in either the pull request or the issue.
+Please create pull requests for the `develop` branch and not for `main`.
+Please also make sure that pull requests are linked to the related issue using the “Development” field in either the pull request or the issue.

 ## Code Review
-After you created a pull request, your code will be reviewed by the B01LER core team and if everything looks good your code will be merged to develop and be part of a future release.
-In case we find things we would like you to change we will leave comments and kindly ask you to update your pull request again once you worked in the changes.
+After you created a pull request, your code will be reviewed by the B01LER core team.
+Once the PR has two approvals, your code will be merged to develop and will be part of a future release.
+In case we find things we would like you to change we will leave comments.
+We kindly ask you to update your pull request in regards of the requested changes.
 Once all comments have been solved the pull request will be merged.
 We will try our best to respond within a week to new pull requests.
 Contributors are also invited to review other contributors pull requests, but in the end at least one member of the core team needs to approve it, before it can be merged.

 ## B01LER Monthly